SidhantAl/Assignment4---Chicago/README.md

 There will be a left aligned header on the form saying "Tell us about yourself", the input elements will follow below the header with adequate spacing between themselves.

-The form will contain 4 elements
+The form will contain 5 elements

 - Name (text input)
 - Major 1 (text input)
 - Major 2 (text input) - the user can put N/A if not applicable
 - Class year (numeric input)
+- Gender - Male/Female (radio button)

 A submit button to add details to the database and present a table with all the content of the form to the user.